Adjustable Rate Mortgages | Still a Risky Choice

 Adjustable Rate Mortgages Have Lower Rates, But

-With interest rates on fixed-rate mortgages averaging close to 3.5% percent in recent months, an adjustable-rate mortgage (ARM) does not make sense.
-Call for Current Interest Rates
+With interest rates on fixed-rate mortgages rising in recent months, an adjustable-rate mortgage (ARM) still does not make sense.

 According to the Mortgage Bankers Association, adjustable-rate mortgage loan applications now account for only 7 percent of all mortgages.